On nonexpansiveness of metric projection operators on Wasserstein spaces: Introduction

 For a given $\lambda>0$, we consider

 that is the subset of absolutely continuous probability measures having densities uniformly bounded above by $\lambda$.
-Since the value of $\lambda$ will not play any role in our analysis, in the rest of the paper for simplicity of the exposition we will simply set $\lambda=1$ and we use the notation $\cK_p(\Omega)$ for $\cK^1_p(\Omega)$.
+We use the notation $\cK_p(\Omega)$ for $\cK^1_p(\Omega)$.
+Some of our main results concern the properties of the projection operator ${\rm{P}}_{\cK_{p}(\Omega)}^p$.
+To simplify this (when it will be clear from the context), we use the notation

 As we show in Lemma \ref{lem:admissibles_convex}, $\cK_p(\Om)$ is a closed geodesically convex subset of $(\cP_p(\Om),W_p)$.
-More importantly, arguments verbatim to the ones in \cite[Proposition 5.2]{DePMesSanVel} (that considered only the case $p=2$) let us conclude that the projection problem \eqref{def:proj} onto $\cK_p(\Om)$ has a unique solution for any $p>1$.
+More importantly, arguments verbatim to the ones in \cite[Proposition 5.2]{DePMesSanVel} (which give a \emph{saturation} characterization of the projected measure) let us conclude that the projection problem \eqref{def:proj} onto $\cK_p(\Om)$ has a unique solution for any $p>1$ (only the case $p=2$ was considered in \cite{DePMesSanVel}).
 A secondary motivation behind the consideration of these particular subsets is the following: in recent years the set $\cK_2(\Om)$ received some special attention in applications of optimal transport techniques to study the well-posedness and further properties of PDEs arising in crowd motion models under {\it density constraints}.
 For a non-exhaustive list of references on this subject we refer to \cite{MauRouSan,MesSan, DePMesSanVel,Mes}.